Return times distribution for Markov towers with decay of correlations: Introduction

+For attractors on manifolds (with $1$D unstable direction) which have a representation by Young towers with exponentially decaying correlations, Chazottes and Collet~\cite{CC} have shown that the entry times are Poisson distributed for the SRB measure.
+Here the return sets are balls although the technique involves approximations by unions of cylinder sets.
+Wasilewska~\cite{Was} extended this result to quite arbitrary measures on Young towers with polynomially decaying correlations.
+There, too, the return sets are balls $B_\rho$ which are approximated by unions of cylinders.
+There the error terms decay with a negative power of $\abs{\log\rho}$.
+In particular for attractors this result applies to SRB measures with polynomially decaying correlations.
+See also~\cite{HW}.
+For an overview of distribution results of return times also see~\cite{H13}.

-In this paper we consider maps that are $\alpha$-mixing with respect to an invariant measure and a partition which can be finite or countably infinite.
-In fact, in the infinite case we don't require the entropy to be finite.
-We show that the return times to cylinder sets are in the limit Poisson distributed using the method of Chen-Stein, which requires us to only look at two fold mixing sets.
+In this paper we consider maps that are $\phi$-mixing with respect to an invariant measure and a partition which can be finite or countably infinite.
+The purpose of the paper is threefold: (i) we devolop a more direct approach to the method of Chen-Stein to obtain distribution results on return times, (ii) the Poisson law we obtain is applicable to unions of cylinders rather than single cylinder neighbourhoods, and (iii) we allow for infinite partitions and do not require the entropy to be finite.
+Unlike the moment method which requires the measure to have the stronger $\psi$-mixing property, the method of Chen-Stein requires us to only look at `two fold' mixing sets and this is what makes it accessible to $\phi$-mixing measures.
 We also obtain rates of convergence.
+Since we show the limiting distribution for unions of cylinders whose total measures are required to decay at some rate, this approach can be used to obtain limiting distribution results for metric balls in a metric space setting (Theorem~\ref{poisson.balls}).
 Naturally we have to keep away from return sets that `look' periodic.
-Clearly at periodic points the limiting distribution cannot be Poisson but is, as was shown in~\cite{HV3} compound Poisson distributed.
-We then also look at Young towers and show that they are $\alpha$-mixing which then implies Poisson distributed return times.
+At periodic points the limiting distribution cannot be Poisson but is, as was shown in~\cite{HV3}, compound Poisson distributed.
+In Corollary~\ref{returntimesdichotomy} we deduce that at all non-periodic points return times are in the limit Poissonian.

+In Section~2 we set up the Chen-Stein method and then prove the main technical result Proposition~\ref{mixingtheorem}.
+A similar method is used to prove Theorem~\ref{young.poisson}.
+Most of the results of Sections~2 and~3 (in particular Theorem~\ref{maintheorem} and Lemma~\ref{logsum}) also appeared in~\cite{Psi}.

+In the second part (Section~4) of the paper we then look at Young towers and show that return and entry times are in the limit Poisson distributed although we don't necessarily have the $\phi$-mixing property for those systems.
+Since the invariant measure on a Young tower typically is not $\phi$-mixing (although it is $\alpha$-mixing), more delicate estimates are required in order to obtain the limiting Poisson distribution along sequences of sets which are unions of cylinders.